kiyoMatsui/gatsby-personal-starter-blog/content/blog/video-bitstreams-part02/index.md

 date: "2022-08-25T21:00:00.284Z"
 ---

 So now we have our fmp4 (see Part01), lets actually look inside the file.
-The tool I like to use here is MP4Box.js, lets load in the fmp4 and see what is inside.
+The tool I like to use here is [MP4Box.js](https://github.com/gpac/mp4box.js/), lets load in the fmp4 and see what is inside (click to enlarge image).
 ![mp4box](./mp4box.png)

 What we see in the above image is the tree structure of MP4 Boxes.
-These Boxes been defined in a number of ISO standards and help organise the fmp4 file by holding relevant info.
+These Boxes are defined in a number of ISO standards and help organise the fmp4 file into relevant info.
 Most of the boxes hold stream information, the mdat box holds the actual bitstream data so will be much larger.

 It is helpful to view the file in a hex editor, this will show how the boxes fit together in a file and shows visually what the file actually looks like.
-Here we used hexl-mode in emacs.
+Here we have used hexl-mode in emacs.
 ![emacs](./emacs.png)

 The right side of the hex view translates the box name with 4 bytes.
-We see ftyp box at the top, a moov box, then all the sub boxes like trak, tkhd and further down the tree avc1. tkhd includes the track_id which for this stream is "1".
-The avc1 box obviously tells us we have a AVC (or h.264) stream.
+We see ftyp box at the top, a moov box, then all the sub boxes like trak, tkhd and further down the tree, avc1. tkhd includes the track_id which for this stream is "1".
+The avc1 box obviously tells us we have a AVC (or h.264) video stream.
 ![avc1](./avc1.png)

 Next lets look at the first mdat box, MP4Box.js will tell me it has type: mdat; size: 127403; and start: 2549.
-Thats as far as we go with MP4Box.js, we will need to go into more detail with ffmpeg.
+Thats as far as we go with MP4Box.js on boxes, we will need to go into more detail with ffmpeg.

-The ffmpeg demuxers organise video data into "packets" usually this is one frame but the documentation suggests this may not always be true.
+The ffmpeg demuxers organise video data into "packets" (or pkts) usually this is one frame but the documentation suggests this may not always be true.
-Using the following ffprobe command we can print out the packets, a option is set to include their data.
+Using the following ffprobe command we can print out the packets, a option is set to include the packet data.

 ```
 ffprobe -show_packets -show_data -select_streams v ./sintelTrailer_fmp4_avc.mp4 > showPacketsShowData.txt
 ```

-Comparing the first mdat box in the raw view we can see the first PACKET has the same data as the start of our first mdat box.
+Comparing the first mdat box in the raw view we can see the first packet has the same data as the start of our first mdat box.

 ![ffmpegVsRaw](./ffmpegVsRaw.png)